A brief histoy of the Californian Independence Movement

 The word for a conquered nation that is looted to finance the conqueror and systematically deprived of fair representation is “colony.”
 California became a colony on the day that the American military brutally and illegally took control of our country and it remains a colony today.

 Though most of the facts discussed here are not widely known because of the education system put in place by the colonizer which paints a rather different and altogether false picture of our history, many Californians intuitively understand our position vis a vis the American federal government that has never, will never, and can never represent us.
 By the most recent polling, more than a third of Californians would vote for independence tomorrow.
-The number is closer to half for people born here.
-And would be significantly higher if people believed there was a peaceful democratic path to independence.
+58% believe we’d be better off independent, but most don’t believe America will ever let us go.

 We are a colony.
 A captive nation held against our will by the history and threat of violence.
 This situation cannot and must not last forever.
 California must be set free.